Executive Order 14151

-Executive Order 14151, titled "Ending Radical And Wasteful Government DEI Programs And Preferencing", is an executive order signed by Donald Trump, the 47th president of the United States, on January 20, 2025, the day of his second inauguration as president of the United States.
+Executive Order 14151, titled "Ending Radical and Wasteful Government DEI Programs and Preferencing", is an executive order issued by Donald Trump, the 47th President of the United States, on January 20, 2025, the day of the inauguration of his second presidency.

-The order requires the termination of all activities relating to "diversity, equity, inclusion, and accessibility" (DEIA) by federal departments: this has resulted in the termination of various DEIA-related positions from the federal government, the removal of references to topics (including recognition of the accomplishments of people based on membership in a minority group) that could constitute a promotion of DEI from federal museums and websites, and restricting applications for federal grants in arts and science that are related to or mention keywords related to DEI.
+The order requires the termination of all activities relating to "diversity, equity, inclusion, and accessibility" (DEIA) by the U.S. federal government and its executive departments: this has resulted in the termination of various DEIA-related positions from the federal government, the removal of references to topics (including recognition of the accomplishments of people based on membership in a minority group) that could constitute a promotion of DEI from federal museums and websites, and restricting applications for federal grants in arts and science that are related to or mention keywords related to DEI.

 Background

 President Trump signed 26 executive orders on January 20, 2025, his first day as president during his second term.
 These orders were officially published over the span of January 28 through January 31.